murilobauerc/certificates/README.md

-## Certificates and courses that I've been working with during my career as software engineer:
+## Certificates and courses:
+todo: add a "description" column to detail more about each one of the courses:

 | Subject          | Course Name                          | Institution          | Finish date |